ravi-uppala101/ticket-service/README.md

     1. project is unit tested using Junit framework and mockito mocking framework. code coverage for this project is 96%.
     2. Integration testing of the project is done and testcase is available in test folder.
 Used spring integration testing frameowork.

+ # Integration Testing Client file
+    TicketServiceImplIntTest is located in pacakge com.walmartlabs.ticketbooking in test folder.

  # Building the project
     1. clone the project to developer workstation git clone